ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

    {: caption="Service-to-service authorizations for the Enterprise" caption-side="bottom"}

 1. Click **Next**.
 1. Select the role.
-See Table 2 for the appropriate role.
+For more information, see Table 2 for the appropriate role.
 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.
 1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the remaining services.